Haitian occupation of Santo Domingo: Spanish reconquest of Santo Domingo

 Juan Sánchez Ramírez a Dominican general commanded the troops that fought against the French in Santo Domingo between 1808 and 1809 in the Battle of Palo Hincado, resulting in a victory against the French, and the return of Santo Domingo to Spanish governance.

 Sánchez Ramírez, an agricultural landowner, had already fought against the French in the War of the Convention, and in 1803 he had emigrated to Puerto Rico, from where he returned in 1807 to foment the insurrection.
-To do this, he requested the help of the governor of Puerto Rico, Toribio Montes, and of Dominican settlers who had fled to that island, with whose forces he revolted against the French troops of general and governor Jean-Louis Ferrand, whom he defeated on 11 July 1808 in the battle of Palo Hincado.
+To do this, he requested the help of the governor of Puerto Rico, Toribio Montes, and of Dominican settlers who had fled to that island, with whose forces he revolted against the French troops of general and governor Jean-Louis Ferrand, whom he defeated on July 11, 1808, in the battle of Palo Hincado.

 Shortly after, with the help of the Royal Navy fleet that came to support him from the Colony of Jamaica, he managed to take the capital of the island.
 He was therefore appointed captain general and mayor of the island by the Junta of Seville, thereby reestablishing Spanish sovereignty.
 During his government he harshly repressed any independence attempt, acting with total impunity.

-Sanchez convened the board of Bondillo, which established new laws and declared null and void the Treaty of Basel.
+Sanchez convened the board of Bondillo, which established new laws and declared the Treaty of Basel null and void.
 So the board confirmed the permanence of Santo Domingo in Spanish hands.
 Santo Domingo was declared Spanish by Ramírez in July 1809.

 Under his government, Santo Domingo again traded with the allied countries to Spain, and the Universidad Santo Tomás de Aquino (UASD) was reopened.

 He suspended the confiscations that the French government had executed against the colony.
 He also allowed the British to trade in the ports of Santo Domingo.

 Ramírez was ill and died on February 11, 1811, at the age of fifty, while still ruling the colony, and was buried in the National Pantheon.